AAC Clyde Space see share price plummet by 50%20th Mar 2020

 AAC Clyde Space share price at that time was hovering around the 0.52 Euro mark, with a bright future on the horizon.
 It then experienced a significant drop from then until March 2019 when it hit 0.24 Euros.
 But by mid-April the share price shot straight back up to 0.51 Euros.

 The Swedish company then experienced a gradual decline in share price in September 2019 as Kepler announced that it was reviewing its satellite architecture, although there was no sign at that point of them making changes to their manufacturing plans.

 However, that all changed in January 2020 when Kepler made the remarkable announcement that they were taking satellite manufacturing in-house.
 AAC Clyde Space shares were hovering around the 0.43 mark at that point.
 They then went into a sharp decline and yesterday they hit an all time low of 0.21 Euros.

-Craig Clark, CEO of AAC Clyde Space said “If someone said to a cubesat builder, can you build 100 satellites like the one you just did, they would bite their hand off to do it.
-But they’re not being given a chance to do it.”
+Craig Clark, CEO of AAC Clyde Space said: “If someone said to a CubeSat builder, can you build 100 satellites like the one you just did, they would bite their hand off to do it.
+But they are not being given a chance to do it.”

 AAC Clyde Space also announced they were a “preferred supplier” for NSLComm in a contract that could be worth $1.56m.
 But none of that seemed to turn its fortunes around, as that announcement came around the same time as Kepler’s pledge to take its manufacturing in-house rather than offer it out to tender.